 - A very low-income family - A low-income family that has been "continuously assisted" under the 1937 Housing Act.
-A family is considered to be continuously assisted if the family is already receiving assistance under any 1937 Housing Act program at the time the family is admitted to the HCV program [24 CFR 982.4]
+A family is considered to be continuously assisted if the family is already receiving assistance under any 1937 Housing Act program at the time the family is admitted to the HCV program [24 CFR 982.4].

-The HACB will consider a family to be continuously assisted if the family was leasing a unit under any 1937 Housing Act program at the time they were issued a voucher by the HACB.
+The HACB will consider a family to be continuously assisted if the family was leasing a unit under any 1937 Housing Act program at the time they were selected from the HACB's waiting list.